Latin American and Caribbean Studies

 TBA.
 Credit, three hours.
 An exact match of the Latin American and Caribbean Studies topics course at ECAS, offering pilot courses on particular topics that may develop into stand-alone courses.

-LATIN AMERICAN AND CARIBBEAN STUDIES 362—HISTORY OF THE CARRIBEAN
+LATIN AMERICAN AND CARIBBEAN STUDIES 362—HISTORY OF THE CARIBBEAN

 TBA.
 Credit, three hours.
 History of the cultural, intellectual, and artistic expressions of the Caribbean, as they relate to the forced and voluntary encounters of Native, European and African peoples and the socioeconomic structures of global capitalism since the 15th century.
-It serves both as its homonymous course at ECAS and as complement to Spanish 335.
 Cross-listed with History 362 and African American Studies 385R.